-A resident entity is subject to a corporate tax at a rate of 23% (if the taxpayer is a small or medium enterprise as established in Decree-Law No. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to EUR15,000 and 23% on profits in excess of this amount).
+A resident entity is subject to a corporate tax at a rate of 21% (if the taxpayer is a small or medium enterprise as established in Decree-Law No. 372/2007 of 6 November 2007, the rate is 17% for taxable profits up to EUR15,000 and 21% on profits in excess of this amount).

 A resident entity may also be subject to a municipal surcharge (derrama municipal) of up to 1.5% on taxable profits, depending on the municipality where it is established (the municipalities have the right to decide if the municipal surcharge is levied and at what rate).
-Since 2010, taxable profits are also subject to a progressive state surcharge (derrama estadual) which, from 1 January 2014 has the following applicable rates:
+Taxable profits are also subject to a progressive state surcharge (derrama estadual) which has the following applicable rates: